-TruHearing will handle the paperwork, so you won’t have to submit a bill to your insurer.
+TruHearing will handle the paperwork, so you won’t have to submit a bill to your insurance company.

-After your hearing aids arrive, you have two additional appointments available with your hearing provider at no additional cost.
+After your hearing aids arrive, you have two additional appointments available with your hearing professional at no additional cost.

-TruHearing is a third-party company that works with insurance providers to offer lower-cost hearing aids to people.
+TruHearing is a third-party company that works with insurance companies to offer lower cost hearing aids to people.

 The company offers a wide selection of hearing aids for all hearing loss levels from major manufacturers.
-Your selection may be determined by the type of plan your health insurer has with TruHearing.
+Your selection may be determined by the type of plan your health insurance has with TruHearing.

-If your health insurer doesn’t work with TruHearing, you can still buy hearing aids through its website.
+If your health insurance doesn’t work with TruHearing, you can still buy hearing aids through the TruHearing website.